ibm-cloud-docs/hs-crypto/README.md

 After you have reviewed the contents on the staging site, you can push the documentation to the production site through the [WFM](https://wfm.dcs.ibm.com/product/SSUAEQ_3.1/88ae68df00eba23ef8b7dd9b5a17fb62) by clicking the **Run**.

 Note that you also need to build the [installation PDF](https://wfm.dcs.ibm.com/product/SSUAEQ_3.1/583e92737381a7a4e447a6712e090912) and the [User PDF](https://wfm.dcs.ibm.com/product/SSUAEQ_3.1/a4680178e2637467760d7b2266669bfe).

+### UKO for Containers

+Changes you have made in the `source` branch will be built to the `release/containers` and `release/containers-copy` branch automatically.
+The [release/containers repo](https://github.ibm.com/cccc/ekmf-web-docs/tree/release/containers) is picked up by the [WFM SSTPB5_3.1 pipeline](https://wfm.dcs.ibm.com/product/SSTPB5_3.1) from where you can build to staging and production.
+In the future, we will setup a staging pipeline for the [release/containers-copy repo](https://github.ibm.com/cccc/ekmf-web-docs/tree/release/containers-copy).

+Locations:
+* `containers-draft` location builds only the containers directory and all others are removed.
+Pushes to https://github.ibm.com/cccc/ekmf-web-docs/tree/release/containers-copy
+* `containers-publish` location builds only the containers directory and all others are removed.
+Pushes to https://github.ibm.com/cccc/ekmf-web-docs/tree/release/containers

+Feature flags:
+* There is now a feature flag called `containers` in addition to `onprem` and `oncloud` that can be used in the reuse-snippets

 ## Tagging